CDRT/mk_docs/docs/guides/lcv/configuration.md

     ```

 ??? note "Schedule the Time for Auto Update"
     **Description**: This policy setting provides the ability for the Administrator to configure the time for auto updates.
 For example, 18:30:00 for 6:30 PM.
+This will represent the start of a 90-minute window.
+Devices will randomly start the Auto Update during this 90 minutes.
+This helps ensure that all devices do not start downloading updates over the network at exactly the same time.

     **OMA-URI**:
     ```